Welcome to the 38th Computer Graphics & Visual Computing Conference!

 A paper of up to 8 pages describing completed research, plus 1 page of references only.
 Papers are refereed, by members of the EGUK programme committee.
 Authors of accepted papers are expected to give a 20-minute presentation at the conference.
 Accepted papers will appear in the Eurographics digital library and will serve as full paper publications

 The purpose of short papers is to present late-breaking results, work-in -progress, and follow-up extensions or evaluations of existing methods.
-Short papers will be peer-reviewed in a one-stage process by an international program committee.
+Short papers will be peer-reviewed in a one-stage process by an international programme committee.
 They will be electronically archived and are fully citable publications.
 Submissions for the short paper track should be at most 4 pages, with an additional page allowed for references.
 Accepted short papers will be presented orally at the conference in (approximately) 12-15 minute presentations.

 CGVC also features a viewpoint paper track (also known as position paper) which enables researchers a new possibility to publish their ideas.
 Viewpoints articles offer detailed technical opinions on trends in visual computing or reports on how visual computing has contributed to the comprehension of data or phenomena.
 We encourage discussions of challenges or limitations in today's methods and areas of potential new topics of research.
 We are also interested in application discussions that focus on the physical, life or social sciences, engineering, or commerce, for example, or related to the process of visual computing in general.
 We encourage an emphasis on lessons learned from practical experience for application discussions, particularly where visual computing has been employed in a real, working environment.
 Viewpoint papers are submitted with author names and affiliations.
 Accepted viewpoint papers will be electronically archived, are fully citable publications and will be presented orally at the conference in (approximately) 12-15 minute presentations.